-Beginners will start out on Sit on Top Kayaks and use decked kayaks at the discretion of the trip leader
+Beginners will start out on sit-on-tp kayaks and progress to decked kayaks at the discretion of the trip leader.

-Suggest beginners look at Intermediate skills list to see what to practice or learn
+Beginners should look at the Intermediate skills list to see what to practice or learn.

-- How is a skeg or rudder used
+- Understand how a skeg or rudder is used

 - Paddle at a moderate pace for at least 60 minutes without a break

-ADVANCED PADDLERS can demonstrate and/or have experience in above as well as the following:
+ADVANCED PADDLERS have mastered Intermediate paddler skills as well as the following: